caseyanderson/rpi_for_installations_bootcamp/README.md

-## Raspberry Pi 3 for Installations Bootcamp
+## RPi 3 for Installations Bootcamp

 This repository contains lecture notes and scripts for a workshop focusing on Raspberry Pi 3 for media installations.
 In other words, the basics of Unix, Bash, Python3, and Linux are introduced in the context of common media/art installation needs.
 These include: